 Be a citizen of the United States or an eligible non-resident.

 Students are expected to apply FWS earnings toward educational expenses at RIT.
 FWS earnings are not automatically applied toward tuition.
 FWS awards that are not used cannot be carried over to the next academic year.
 Any money that is not earned from the award is considered unrecoverable.
 The amount unearned is not credited toward your tuition bill.
-Students who have reached their award limits are advised to go to the Financial Aid Office to inquire as to whether their award can be increased.
 FWS is not automatically renewed.
-Students must reapply by the deadline of April 1st of each year.
+Students must reapply by the deadline of April 1 of each year.

 The SEO is responsible for the employment component of the FWS program.
 It is our policy to assist as many FWS students as possible to find employment.
 However, it is the student's responsibility to complete the job search, application, and interview process with the employers and then to obtain the Student Employment Eligibility Card from the Student Employment Office.
 Students who are persistent in seeking employment, regardless of the job, will be certain to find work on-campus.
 If you are having difficulty finding employment, you are strongly advised to schedule an appointment with an SEO staff member as soon as possible.
 They will do whatever they can to assist you in seeking part-time employment.